nucypher/zerodb/docs/source/index.rst

 .. literalinclude:: ../../experiments/demo/create.py

-Let's play with that data in the Python terminal (or you can write your script).
+Let's play with that data in the Python terminal (or you can write your own script).
 We'll need to import ``zerodb`` and query operators from ``zerodb.query`` (same syntax as in `repoze
 <http://docs.repoze.org/catalog/usage.html#comparators>`_)::